Sales Tax Information

 Lease Transactions

-4. Dealers are responsible for tax on payments they receive that are not forwarded to the lessor.
+• Dealers must pay tax on payments they receive that are not forwarded to the lessor.

-5. A lease that includes a payoff of a previously existing obligation or refinancing by a lease transaction in which title is vested in the lessor constitutes a taxable lease.
-This is true unless the transaction fits the criteria excluding sale-leaseback transactions from the definition of retail sales in Utah Code §59-12-102.
+• A lease that includes a payoff or refinance of a prior obligation in which the lessor holds the title is taxable, unless the transaction fits the criteria excluding sale-leasebacks from the definition of retail sales in UCA §59-12-102.

-7. The trade-in credit for an owned vehicle is allowed against the typical lease situation if the trade equity reduces the periodic lease payments to the lessor.
+• The trade-in credit for an owned vehicle is allowed against a typical lease if the trade equity reduces the periodic lease payments to the lessor.

 Courtesy Delivery